shaepy/moneymoo/README.md

 - Add charts to stock pages and portfolios
 - Show profit/loss history for trades and stocks
 - Search for a stock by company name

+### Stretch Goals
+These were stretch goals set during the MVP phase.
+As a user,
+- I want to browse popular stocks so I may view their profiles or add them to my watchlist.
+- I want to see my realized profit/loss history based on my trades, for each stock I own(ed).
+- I want to see daily chart history for portfolio account values so I may know how my portfolios are performing.
+- I want to see an allocation visual for stocks in my portfolio(s), divided by their industries or sectors.